manishgehlot25/Spotify_Clone/README.md

 # Spotify_Clone

-Spotify Home Page Clone based only HTML &amp; CSS .
+Spotify Homepage Clone — A static frontend project crafted with pure HTML and CSS to replicate the Spotify web interface.
+No frameworks, no JavaScript — just clean code and styling.